Es2021 introduced Logical Operators and Assignment Expressions as part of the latest features.

 These logical operators are applied to variables or operands.

-And | evaluates true if both are true | true && true returns true |
+&& | And | evaluates true if both are true | true && true returns true|

-! | NOT | evaluates true if operand is false | !true returns false |
+|! | NOT | evaluates true if operand is false | !true returns false|The above operators only check the logical operation and return true or false based on operands.

-It introduced new features and syntax to existing logical operators ES2021
+It introduced new features and syntax to existing logical operators ES2021.

 The following operators are introduced in ES2021.